 Frequently Asked Questions about FD and RD

 Find answers to common questions about fd rd calculator.
-These FAQs are designed to help you understand key concepts and make informed decisions.
+Click on any question to expand the answer.

 Yes, FD interest is fully taxable as 'Income from Other Sources' under the Income Tax Act, 2025.
 Banks deduct TDS under Section 393 at 10% if interest exceeds ₹40,000 per bank per year (₹50,000 for seniors).
 Submit Form 15G/15H to avoid TDS if your total income is below taxable limit.